 - Called upon to consult with and negotiate for major Chicago commercial property manager on terms of management contracts with building owners (including some famous, well-recognized Chicago buildings); issues often included the scope of indemnity and insurance provisions in such contracts.

-Obtained summary judgment — which consequently defeated class action certification — in a former owner-operator's lawsuits alleging violations of the federal Truth-in-Leasing Act and its related regulations.
+- Obtained summary judgment—which consequently defeated class action certification—in a former owner-operator's lawsuits alleging violations of the federal Truth-in-Leasing Act and its related regulations.
+The summary judgment was affirmed by the Seventh Circuit.

 - Defense of numerous serious trucking accident matters in various venues.